0prodigy/apple-web-clone/README.md

 ## Acknowledgments

-- Content inspired by the original youtube page.
+- Content inspired by the original Apple archive.

 ## 📝 License